AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1456476915804655616) <-
 ___
-### On November 15th, at 4:18 PM COT (UTC-5), Dan presented the first concept for the AlterTrack Boyfriend sprite.
+### On November 15th, at 4:18 PM COT (UTC-5), Dan presented the first design for the AlterTrack Boyfriend sprite.
 > Well, I'm beginning drawing and I think this is pretty well and decent.<br>
 Even though it's a carbon copy, it's the best I can do now<br>
 btw I will be twitting AlterTrack Girlfriend design soon